How to Prepare for the Casper Test to Get Into Medical School (2026)

 • Reflect on challenging experiences and personal weaknesses and failures, and practice concisely sharing lessons learned.

-• Practice answering a few sample questions.
+• Practice answering a few sample questions, with typing and through video.

 • Brush up on medical ethics as necessary (the University of Washington School of Medicine provides an excellent ethics resource).

-Part 4: Casper practice questions and answers
+Casper practice questions and answers

-Now that we’ve explored the logistics and format of the Casper test, you can prepare for the test using a series of practice questions.
-We’ll walk you through examples of the types of scenarios and questions you’ll be given on the Casper test.
+In this section, we’ll walk you through examples of the types of scenarios and questions you’ll be given on the Casper test.
 We’ll offer you a framework for thinking about each scenario, as well as sample responses and rationale for why these answers work.

 To get the maximum benefit from this Casper preparation exercise, start by reviewing the practice question videos and reading the corresponding questions.
 For your convenience, we’ve also provided written synopses below as an alternative to the videos.